antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

-# Introducing Source Generators
+# Introducing C# Source Generators

 We're pleased to introduce the first preview of Source Generators, a new C# compiler feature that lets C# developers inspect user code and generate new C# source files that can be added to a compilation.
 This is done via a new kind of component that we're calling a Source Generator.

 ## What is a Source Generator?

 Unless you've been closely following every prototype and proposal related to the C# language and compiler, then there's a good chance you're asking, "What is a Source Generator" right now.
-Here's a high level overview:
+A Source Generator is a piece of code that runs during compilation and can inspect your program to produce additional files that are compiled together with the rest of your code.

 A Source Generator is a new kind of component that C# developers can write that lets you do two major things:

 1. Retrieve a `Compilation` object that represents all user code that is being compiled.
 This object can be inspected and you can write code that works with the syntax and semantic models for the code being compiled, just like with analyzers today.
 2. Generate C# source files that can be added to a `Compilation` object during the course of compilation.
 In other words, you can provide additional source code as input to a compilation _while the code is being compiled_.

 When combined, these two things are what make Source Generators so useful.
-You can inspect user code with all of the rich metadata that the compiler builds up during compilation, then emit source C# code back into the same compilation that is based on the data you've analyzed!
+You can inspect user code with all of the rich metadata that the compiler builds up during compilation, then emit C# code back into the same compilation that is based on the data you've analyzed!

 Source generators run as a phase of compilation visualized below:

 ![Source Generators diagram](srcgen.png)

 A Source Generator is a .NET Standard 2.0 assembly that is loaded by the compiler along with any [analyzers](https://docs.microsoft.com/visualstudio/code-quality/roslyn-analyzers-overview).
-It is usable in environments where .NET Standard components can be loaded and ran.
+It is usable in environments where .NET Standard components can be loaded and run.

 Now that you know what a Source Generator is, let's go through some of the scenarios they can improve.